jessegoodier/NGINX-Core-Controller-Workshop/2-Workshop_Config_Guide.md

 22. Because json is better, let's force all responses to be json.
 Edit the config and add a rule>rewrite rule matching ^(.*)$ to $1.json

-23. Plublish and test a couple more requests.
+23. Publish and test a couple more requests.